JetBrains/guide/CONTRIBUTING.md

 - Connect the browser to `http://localhost:8080/`
 - Start authoring (content is located in [`site/`](site/)), and see reloads in the browser

-### Create a pull request
+## Create a pull request

 Changes ready?
 Great!
 Ideally, you have been working on a separate branch (from `main`), and you can send your changes as a pull request.

-Make sure to add some JetBrains folks like @paulweveritt @khalidabuhakmeh @maartenba as reviewers, so we can work on getting your content ready to go!
+Make sure to add some JetBrains folks like [pauleveritt](https://github.com/pauleveritt),[khalidabuhakmeh](https://github.com/khalidabuhakmeh/), [maartenba](https://github.com/maartenba/) and [helenjoscott](https://github.com/helenjoscott/) as reviewers, so we can work on getting your content ready to go!